When it Comes to Business Finances, Your Personal Credit Matters — A Lot

-Entrepreneurs may not understand how their personal credit impacts their business, which is why Gina Bessire, a counselor at the Zions Bank Business Resource Center in Boise teaches a free workshop called “Credit Matters: Know Your Score and More.”
+Entrepreneurs may not understand how their personal credit impacts their business, which is why Gina Bessire, manager of the Zions Bank Idaho Business Resource Center, teaches a free workshop called “Credit Matters: Know Your Score and More.”
 In her experience, it matters — a lot.

 “If you’re a startup, you’re very likely not going to have any business credit, so banks will be heavily reliant on your personal score,” Bessire explains.
 “Your personal score will feed into your business score, but it doesn’t work the other way around.”

 Here, she shares some highlights from the class, including information about credit and how it can impact your personal and professional life.

 She starts with the basics.
 “It sometimes surprises people, but there are different types of credit,” explains Bessire.
 She says there are three different types of credit: